Ed O'Brien: Musicianship

+O'Brien said of his playing: "I literally learned to play my instrument within the band, so I started off very limited — and I'm still very limited.
+But I've been lucky, because I've been in a band that has not required you to be a virtuoso."
 While Jonny Greenwood plays most of Radiohead's lead guitar parts, O'Brien often creates ambient effects, making extensive use of effects units.
 He said of the technique: "It's a bit like you're creating a canvas.
 That would be in accompaniment with Thom playing chords on the piano — you're building up a cloud of effects behind."
-O'Brien said of his playing: "I literally learned to play my instrument within the band, so I started off very limited — and I'm still very limited.
-But I've been lucky, because I've been in a band that has not required you to be a virtuoso."